-Find out when Onward Supply Relief and Inward Processing Relief can be claimed for VAT purposes.
+Find out when you can claim Onward Supply Relief and Inward Processing Relief.

 If you import goods from outside the EU, you normally have to pay VAT as if you had bought them in the UK.
 In some circumstances you may be able to obtain relief from import VAT by claiming Onward Supply Relief (OSR).

 OSR lets you import goods from outside the EU specifically to forward them on to another EU country without paying UK VAT on them.
 Instead, the VAT is accounted for in the destination country.